Meet the Experts

 DTP Readiness Assessment

-To address this uncertainty, we created our DTP Readiness Assessment.
+To address whether a direct model supports a product’s access strategy, we created our DTP Readiness Assessment.
 This framework helps simplify decision-making by turning complex patient and market dynamics into a clear readiness signal.
 By evaluating your product across therapeutic areas, access, digital adoption, and patient behavior, the tool helps you understand where, how, and if DTP can create value.

 Once completed, the tool creates a personalized readiness score that highlights opportunities, risks, and recommended next steps.
 From there, you can choose to schedule a conversation with our experts to review insights, analogs, and current market trends shaping direct-to-patient models.